Smetankin927/Chemistry/first_lab/report.md

+## Geometry optimisation
-## The optimisation of geometry was done in two steps:
+The optimisation of geometry was done in two steps:

 1. optimisation, ussing Avogadro openbabel tool (without this step mopac performs badly)